 Every detail –the white dial with its Cotes du Jura guilloche pattern, the “atlas” chronograph push-pieces, the fluted crown, even the shape of hands and the way they treated the small seconds sub-dial at 9 o’clock– quietly whispers two words: “originality” and “quality.”
-Yes, I understand that the finish has probably been done by an automated tool in a clean room, not by a skilled hand of a bearded and half-blind artisan, yet the watch still looks almost like it was hand-crafted!
+Yes, I understand that the finish has probably been done by an automated tool in a clean room, not by a skilled hand of a bearded and half-blind artisan, yet the Geograph still looks almost like it was hand-crafted!

-Speaking a design language of their own, Louis Moinet doesn’t try to make its watches “look like that IWC.”
-The Swiss watchmaker doesn’t degrade to epigonism.
+Speaking a design language of their own, Louis Moinet doesn’t try to make its products “look like that IWC, but better.”
+Louis Moinet doesn’t degrade to epigonism.
 It simply creates timepieces that look as unique as economically possible.

-This particular model, is delivered in a large 45.50 mm stainless steel case.
-Definitely oversized by any standards and, with its thickness of more than 17 millimeters, it is clearly quite far away from the classic golden ratio of 38 mm x 10 mm that many “true” dress watches try to stay within.
-Still, if your hand is large enough to accommodate one of these little monsters, it will look great with almost any formal attire thanks not only to its classic shape, but also to its neutral color scheme.
+This particular model is delivered in a large 45.50 mm stainless steel case.
+Definitely oversized by any standards and, with its thickness of more than 17 millimeters, it is far away from the classic golden ratio of 38 mm in diameter by 10 mm in thickness that many “true” dress watches try to stay within.
+Still, if your hand is large enough to accommodate one of these little monsters, it will look great with almost any formal attire thanks not only to its classic shape but also to its neutral color scheme.